TimKoornstra/learn-like-an-llm/README.md

 python src/main.py
 ```

-You will be prompted to guess the missing word in masked sentences and receive feedback on your guesses, including a perplexity score.
+You will be prompted to choose a language (e.g., 'english', 'spanish', 'french').
+The program will then load the corresponding text corpus from `data/corpus/<language>` and begin the interactive guessing game.
+You will guess the missing word in masked sentences and receive feedback on your guesses, including a perplexity score.
+The perplexity score measures how well the language model predicts the missing word based on the context of the sentence.
+The lower the perplexity score, the better the model (in this case: you) performs.

 ## Features